Historical Metallurgy Society

-The Historical Metallurgy Society is a British learned society providing an international forum for exchange of information and research in historical metallurgy.
+History

 It was founded as the Historical Metallurgy Group in 1963.
 All aspects of the history of metals and associated materials are covered from prehistory to the present, from processes and production through technology and economics to archaeology and conservation.

 The Historical Metallurgy Society origins were partly a response to the damage and destruction of many historically important metallurgical sites.
 Conservation, research and protection remain important parts of the society’s role.

 Each year the society holds a two-day conference (usually in the United Kingdom) with a program of papers covering a particular area of metallurgical interest.
 In addition to this, it also runs other day meetings.